Contemplating today's Gospel

 And he has lifted up the horn of his people.
 Be this his praise from all his faithful ones, from the children of Israel, the people close to him.

 Fr.
 Joaquim PETIT Llimona, L.C.
-(Barcelona, Spain)Today, the liturgy offers, for us to consider, different possibilities.
+(Barcelona, Spain)Today, the liturgy offers different possibilities for us to consider.
 Amongst these we could, perhaps, stop in something implicit throughout the text: Jesus' familiar attitude with his disciples.

 In all these traits we may discover a fundamental vision of our Christian life: Jesus' desire to remain with us.
-In the book of Proverbs the Lord says: «Rejoicing in his whole world and delighting in mankind» (Pr 8:31).
-Amazing, how this reality may change our approach to our spiritual life where, at times, we only pay attention to what we do, as if that was the most important part of it…!
+In the book of Proverbs the Lord says: “Playing over the whole of his earth, having my delight with human beings” (Pr 8:31).
+It is amazing how this reality may change our approach to our spiritual life where, at times, we only pay attention to what we do, as if that was the most important part of it…!
 Our interior life must be centered in Christ, in his love for us, in his dying on the Cross for me, in his constant search of our heart.
-In one meeting with the youth, in Spain, saint John Paul II expressed it very well, when he said, out loud: «Look at Him!».
+Saint John Paul II expressed it very well back in 1982, in his meeting with the youth in Spain, when he said, out loud: “Look at Him!”